Is Fasting During Periods Safe? Medical Benefits, Risks & Expert Advice

 Blood loss combined with calorie restriction can reduce oxygen delivery to tissues, leading to weakness, headaches, and palpitations.

-2. Worsening Cramps
+2. Worsening Menstrual Cramps

 Low blood sugar and dehydration can increase prostaglandin activity, intensifying uterine cramps and lower back pain.

-3. Hormonal Disruption
+3. Hormonal Imbalance

 Repeated fasting during periods may suppress ovulation over time by altering the hypothalamic-pituitary-ovarian axis, especially in undernourished women.